github/GitHub-for-Startups-HQ/Partner Assets.md

 Hi founders,

+Happy to share that we've partnered with GitHub for Startups, a program dedicated to accelerating early-stage companies building with GitHub.
+It includes startup-friendly pricing, GTM support, and opportunities across their global startup community.

+> Apply here to get started.
+- The startup team will respond to your application within a few business days.

+**Offer:**
-Happy to announce we've partnered with [GitHub for Startups](startups.github.com) to provide you with access to their program, which includes up to 20 seats of GitHub Enterprise free for one year (50% off year two), for eligible startups.
+- Up to 20 seats of [GitHub Enterprise](https://github.com/pricing), free for one year (50% off year two).

-> To get started, use our unique partner link to apply.

-The GitHub startup team will review your app within 1-2 business days and follow up with a confirmation email.
-Email startups@github.com with any questions.

-GitHub for Startups Program Overview:

-GitHub is the leading AI-powered developer platform to build, scale, and deliver secure software.
-As part of GitHub for Startups, eligible startups receive:

-- 20 Seats of GitHub Enterprise free for one year and 50% off in year two.
-Plus, live education, GTM support, and networking across GitHub's global community.
+- {NEW} Up to 20 seats of [GitHub Advanced Security](https://resources.github.com/contact/security/), 50% off for one year (25% off year two).

-Eligibility:
+  * If you’re interested in Advanced Security, reach out to startups@github.com as it’s not yet published.

-- Must be Series A or earlier, new to GitHub Enterprise, and a portfolio company.
+**Eligibility:** Must be a portfolio company, Series A or earlier, and new to these products.

-Questions?
-Reach the GitHub startup team at [startups@github.com](startups.github.com)

-***How we bring startups into GitHub for Startups:***
-1. Share your unique partner link provided in your partnership welcome email.
-2. Startup application is responded to in 1-2 days.
-3. If eligible, they’re welcomed into our program.

 </details>